-- (5) Costs or payments to support capital improvements and operating expenses or other support for facilities, located within California providing health care, educational, housing, youth, senior, disabled, and recreational services with respect to tribal members, Indians, or non-Indians. - (b) On or before January 1 of each year, the Tribe shall provide to the State its annual budget for items eligible for credits under this section 5.3.
+- establishing and improving, hiking trails, walkways, bike lanes, and other beautification efforts throughout the County or on Table Mountain Rancheria or other lands of the Tribe; - (9) Costs and payments by the Tribe for the cost of recycling programs, and any improvements incorporating recycling technology, that in part serve the Gaming Facility or other onor off-reservation needs within the County; and - (10) Payments to the Tribe's outstanding debt services that are secured by the assets of the Tribe's Gaming Facility or Gaming Operation.
+No more than twenty percent (20%) of the annual credits authorized by this section shall be utilized for the purposes described in this subdivision (b)(10). - (c) On or before January 1 of each year, the Tribe shall provide to the State its annual budget for items eligible for credits under this section 5.3.
 Upon receipt, the State shall have ninety (90) days within which to review the items proposed and object if they do not meet the purposes set out in this section.
 If the State does not object to the items proposed within ninety (90) days, the State shall not later seek to disallow those credits except as provided below.
-The State's intent is to encourage the Tribe to make full use of the credits as specifically defined and articulated under this section 5.3. - (c) During the year, the Tribe shall take such credits during the first three (3) quarters in prorated amounts based on the annual budget, but during the fourth quarter shall take an adjusted amount based on actual amounts spent.
+The State's intent is to encourage the Tribe to make full use of the credits as specifically defined and articulated under this section 5.3. - (d) During the year, the Tribe shall take such credits during the first three (3) quarters in prorated amounts based on the annual budget, but during the fourth quarter shall take an adjusted amount based on actual amounts spent.
 At the end of each year, the Tribe shall submit to the State a budget reconciliation, reflecting the actual amounts expended compared to the budgeted numbers.
 The State shall have the right to review the credits taken and, if necessary, request additional information from the Tribe.
-If the State determines that the information provided does not substantiate the amount of credits taken, the State may reduce or disallow such credits. - (d) Any disputes shall be subject to the dispute resolution provisions of section 13.0 of this Compact.
+If the State determines that the information provided does not substantiate the amount of credits taken, the State may reduce or disallow such credits. - (e) Any disputes shall be subject to the dispute resolution provisions of section 13.0 of this Compact.
 All excess credits that cannot be applied in any one (1) year shall carry forward to all following years until completely exhausted.
-If in any year during the term of this Compact the Tribe is unable to take the full amount of the credits and all carry-forward credits have been exhausted, the Tribe may request and the State shall agree to, a reopening of negotiations, limited to section 5.2, subdivision (a).
+If in any year during the term of this Compact in which the Tribe is required to make payments pursuant to

-(e) On or before January 31 of each year, or other date as otherwise may be agreed to by the parties, the Tribe shall provide to the State Gaming Agency a report of annual credits taken and contributions made pursuant to sections 5.2 and 5.3.
+- the formula provided in subdivision (a) the Tribe is unable to take the full amount of the credits and all carry-forward credits have been exhausted, the Tribe may request and the State shall agree to, a reopening of negotiations, limited to section 5.2, subdivision (b). - (f) On or before January 31 of each year, or other date as otherwise may be agreed to by the parties, the Tribe shall provide to the State a report of annual credits taken and contributions made pursuant to sections 5.2 and 5.3.
 The reporting will include sufficient detail to enable the Tribe and the State to ensure that the funds are being used in a manner consistent with the purposes set forth above.